How to Start a Dropship T-Shirt Business With WooCommerce

 Of course, there are some downsides.
 Fulfillment is outsourced, which can lead to reduced control over the entire process.
 Additionally, they take a bit longer to ship the product (3-4 days).
 And they don’t offer screen printing or embroidery options for your products, which could be a dealbreaker if screen printing or embroidery are the specific looks you’re hoping for.

-Printful arguably has the most features of any of these options.
+Printful arguably has the most features of these options.
 Like the others, it’s free to start, but their most affordable T-shirt is on the high end at $8.95.

 Unlike Printify, Printful offers in-house fulfillment and their own warehouse.
 They have fewer shipping locations but can still ship from the United States and Europe, which likely covers your big buyer markets.
 Their shipping time is a little faster than Printify, at 2-3 days for fulfillment on average.